mkudija/mkudija.github.io/reading-notes/_md/2024-05-27-In Necessity and Sorrow.md

 >"I do feel you'd be an abnormal person if you could really honestly say that abortion didn't bother you at all.
 It goes against all things which are natural.
 It's a termination of life, however you look at it."
 (147, physician)

-> "In the pivotal shadow of one decisions, made over and over again, that this life, this heartbeat, this unique combination of unpredictable possibilities for good or evil, for glory or for shame, will not be allowed to become."
+> "In the pivotal shadow of one decision, made over and over again, that this life, this heartbeat, this unique combination of unpredictable possibilities for good or evil, for glory or for shame, will not be allowed to become."
 (239)

 # Notes